SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1223226: Some creatures are missing horns -fixed bug 1223222: Female Bulls??
--fixed bug 1244470: shopkeeper don't have shotgun
+-fixed bug 1244470: shopkeeper don't have shotgun Autoconf improvements:
+	-support for data librarian,
+	-fix default values in help strings,
+	-more portable use of test and sed,
+	-drop useless borg and shout features,
+	-recognize mingw32 platform for msys (still breaks on other things).

 See history.txt for changes made in previous versions.